vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Game View/No Cameras.md

 ## No Cameras rendering

-Generally, if there are no cameras rendering to the game view this is unwanted behaviour, so there is an Editor-only warning to help debug this situation.
+Generally, if there are no cameras rendering to the Game view this is unwanted behaviour, so there is an Editor-only warning to help debug this situation.

 ### Resolution
 #### I do not want any cameras rendering